nofxx/georuby_c/README.txt

 == License:

-This library is provided under the GPL-2.
+GeoRuby is released under the MIT license. geo is provided under the GPL-2.